vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 ![NVIDIA GRID](./img/tkg-edge/b7fb5735e266dfaca19d1c5c45e64a3e.png)

 One or multiple GPU cards are shared by VMs running on the same server.
 This configuration leverages the NVIDIA GRID Virtual GPU Manager to share GRID-supported GPU amongst multiple virtual machines.
-Virtual Machines may be migrated between servers as long as the hardware supports it.
+Virtual machines may be migrated between servers as long as the hardware supports it.

-## Components at the edge
+## Components at the Edge

-The primary component at the edge is the Tanzu Kubernetes Grid Workload cluster that will support all of the containerized workloads.
-Along with this Kubernetes cluster, depending of the topology and the capabilities required at the edge, other components are installed.
+The primary component at the edge is the Tanzu Kubernetes Grid workload cluster that will support all of the containerized workloads.
+Along with the workload cluster, depending on the topology and the capabilities required at the edge, other components are installed.
-Additionally if resources permit it, it is encouraged to deploy 2 workload clusters.
-This will allow to use the Blue/Green change management strategy and help reduce the risk during upgrade and application deployment.
+Additionally, if resources permit, we recommend deploying two workload clusters.
+This allows you to use the Blue/Green change management strategy and helps reduce risk during upgrade and application deployment.

-#### Design Decisions for the components at the edge (all topologies)
+### Design Decisions for the components at the edge (all topologies)

 | Decision ID | Design Decision | Design Justification | Design Implication |
 | --- | --- | --- | --- |